nxskok/pasias/docs/15-logistic-regression.md

 *much* greater).
 That is to say, it's being male that makes the difference, not the fact that any of the other variables are different for males.
+Perhaps, therefore, the easiest way to avoid a heart attack is to not be male!